josmar-crwdstffng/angular/aio/content/guide/glossary.md

 *   The "source of truth" is the template.
     The validation is defined using attributes on the individual input elements.

-*   [Two-way binding][AioGuideGlossaryDataBinding] with `ngModel` keeps the component model synchronized with the user's entry into the input elements.
+*   [Two-way binding][AioGuideGlossaryDataBinding] with `ngModel` keeps the component model synchronized with the entry for the user into the input elements.
 *   Behind the scenes, Angular creates a new control for each input element, provided you have set up a `name` attribute and two-way binding for each input.
 *   The associated Angular directives are prefixed with `ng` such as `ngForm`, `ngModel`, and `ngModelGroup`.